codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 }
 ```

-Pretty simple, right?
+Pretty simple.
 After incorporating the API key, it's just a matter of configuring the baseURL to point to the cloud endpoint.

 ## Connecting to Claude Models Using API Key